kaspanet / rusty-kaspa

 Kaspa On Rust

 We invite developers and blockchain enthusiasts to collaborate, test, and optimize our Rust implementation.
-Each line of code here is an opportunity to contribute to the open-source blockchain movement, shaping a platform designed for scalability and speed without compromising on decentralization.
+Each line of code here is an opportunity to contribute to the open-source blockchain movement, shaping a platform designed for scalability and speed without compromising on security and decentralization.

 Installation